The-MindSpace/MindSpace-Web/README.md

 # License & Copyright

-The code is this repo is licensed under the <a href="https://github.com/The-MindSpace/MindSpace-Web/blob/master/LICENSE">MIT License</a>.
+The code is this repo is licensed under the <a href="https://github.com/The-MindSpace/MindSpace-Web/blob/master/LICENSE">CC0 1.0 Universal License</a>.
 Feel free to use and share it as per the license.

 # ✨ Contributors